vosaul/status.im/content/status.md

 });
 ```

-> It is important to note that params are available for any status.command, including in params itself.
+> It is important to note that params are available for any status.command(), including in params itself.
 For instance, if your user sends /hello whatsup, the input "whatsup" will be available in your command under params.hello.
 You can add additional params to - for instance - preview like so:

 ```js
 params: [{